 After placing first at the Gaudeamus International Interpreter’s Competition in 1996, Helen is active as a soloist, ensemble player, teacher, improviser and author.
-As a soloist and full member of Cologne’s renowned contemporary music ensemble Musikfabrik, she has premiered works by numerous composers such as Karlheinz Stockhausen, Brian Ferneyhough, G.F.
+As a soloist and full member of Cologne’s renowned Ensemble musikFabrik, she has premiered works by numerous composers such as Karlheinz Stockhausen, Brian Ferneyhough, G.F.
 Haas, David Lang and Louis Andriessen.
-She has given courses world-wide and teaches at the Conservatory of Bremen (Hochschule für Künste).
+She has given courses world-wide and taught at the Conservatory of Bremen (Hochschule für Künste) from 2005- 2013.
 Her writing has been published by Fluit Magazine (official publication of the Netherlands Flute Association), Contemporary Music Review, Pan (journal of the British Flute Society), and Flute Talk Magazine.

 Her broad musical education, beginning age 9 with the harpsichord, comes from various places on the globe: